djplaner/blog/docs/2007/02/09/should-the-learner-always-be-the-focus/index.md

 ---
+categories:
+- addie
+- elearning
+- emd
+date: 2007-02-09 16:28:10+10:00
+next:
+  text: Slowing change and persuading academics
+  url: /blog2/2007/02/10/slowing-change-and-persuading-academics/
+previous:
+  text: New job, new start, new challenges
+  url: /blog2/2007/02/03/new-job-new-start-new-challenges/
 title: Should the learner always be the focus?
-date: 2007-02-09 16:28:10+10:00
-categories: ['addie', 'elearning', 'emd']
 type: post
 template: blog-post.html
 ---